Terms and Conditions; Privacy and Cookies

 kSail Events is a trading name of kSail Events Ltd Registered in England Company Number 14666451.

-These terms and conditions of sale will form the basis of any contract between the Company and the Buyer and exclude any other terms and conditions inconsistent with them which the Buyer might seek to impose at any time.
+These terms and conditions of sale will form the basis of any contract between the Company and the Client and exclude any other terms and conditions inconsistent with them which the Client might seek to impose at any time.
 No variation of these terms and conditions is permitted unless expressly agreed in writing by a Director of the Company.

 All contracts entered into by the Company will be subject to English Law and will be subject to the exclusive jurisdiction of the courts of England and Wales.